CGJennings/fast-ternary-string-set/README.md

 Since most `TernaryStringSet` methods are recursive, extremely unbalanced trees can provoke "maximum call stack size exceeded" errors.

-### Matching by code point
+### Code point ordering

-Some Unicode code points span two characters (char codes) in a JavaScript string.
+Sets are ordered and matched by their Unicode code point.
+For most strings this has no effect, but some Unicode code points span two characters (char codes) in a JavaScript string.
 For example, the musical symbol 𝄞, code point U+1D11E, can be assigned to a JavaScript string as follows:

 ```js
 const clefG = "\ud834\udd1e";